 We are getting very, very close now!

-You can print your labels to any AirPrint printer (if your printer is on a network, and your Phone is on the same network, it will probably work), you can change fonts and colors, and you can email the labels as a PDF to someone who will print them for you, and you can tell the app where to start printing in case you’re using a sheet of labels that’s missing a few (very nice, Nigel).
+You can print your labels to any AirPrint printer (if your printer is on a WiFi network, and your Phone can join that network, it will probably work), you can change fonts and colors, and you can email the labels as a PDF to someone who will print them for you, and you can tell the app where to start printing in case you’re using a sheet of labels that’s missing a few (very nice, Nigel).

-If you look closely you’ll see the labels seems to squirm around a bit on the page.
+If you look closely you’ll see the labels squirm around a bit on the page.
 That’s OK– the app is just trying to keep things centered on a label by label basis.
 It also changes font sizes in order to make things fit.
 Some labels need to be printed in a smaller font in order to fit.
 The app takes care of that for you.

 First, there’s a backup system that puts a copy of your contact list(s) into your Dropbox folder.
-The backups take up almost no room at all and they’re made by tapping the Dropbox icon at lower left on the screen that shows the lists (the first screen shown in this tutorial).
+The backups take up almost no room.
+Make a backup by tapping the Dropbox icon at lower left on the screen that shows the lists (the first screen shown in this tutorial).

 Second, you can change your mind and remove people from your mailing list.
 Just swipe left and delete.
 You can also tap the envelope to the left of a person’s name to show status: you’ve either written that person’s card, or you’ve mailed that person’s card, or you’ve done neither.
 Just keep tapping until you see the proper indicator.

 Third, you can indicate that a person’s sent YOU a card by tapping the envelope to the right of the person’s name.